lzak88/zakalik-portfolio/README.md

 Lori Zakalik's portfolio for Telling Stories with Data, CMU Heinz College, Spring 2022

 # About Me
 My name is Lori Zakalik, pronouns she/her/hers, and I am a second year MSPPM-DA student.
 I'm originally from New York and moved to Pittsburgh in August 2020 for graduate school.
 Before coming to Heinz, I worked in marketing and communications for nonprofit organizations of varying scopes and sizes.
-A large part of my job was to use data to develop marketing and communications strategies and evaluate their effectiveness.
+A large part of my job was to use data to both develop marketing and communications strategies and to evaluate their effectiveness.

 I enrolled in the Public Policy and Management-Data Analytics program because I wanted to strengthen my data skills and be less reliant on others to pull, clean, and organize data for me.
 I also wanted to transition from the nonprofit sector to the public sector.